 What Is A Non-Monetary Eviction In Florida?

 Florida Non-Monetary evictions in Tenancies happen more than one would think.
 So what exactly is a non-monetary eviction in a Florida Residential Tenancy?

-As a Tenant, it is important to remember that you can be evicted for reasons besides not paying your rent.
+As a Landlord, it is important to remember that you can evict for reasons besides not payment of rent.
 Not only do they need to pay, they have the responsibility to:

 - Maintain the property without damage.